-If you prefer to quickly scroll through a list without first pulling it down, highlight the option and use LEFT ARROW KEY or RIGHT ARROW KEY.
-Press ENTER when the desired choice appears.
-NOTES: 1) Press LEFT ARROW KEY or RIGHT ARROW KEY to jump between pages in an extra long pull-down list.
-2) Press EXIT while in a pull-down list to cancel any change.
+To quickly scroll through a list without first pulling it down, highlight the option and use LEFT ARROW KEY or RIGHT ARROW KEY.
+Press ENTER when the required choice appears.

+NOTES: 1) Press LEFT ARROW KEY or RIGHT ARROW KEY to jump between pages in an extra long list.
+2) Press EXIT while in a list to cancel any change.